-The proposal must include at least one Polish and one Norwegian entity eligible according to this Guide.
-Among them at least one must be an enterprise.
+The proposal must include at least one Polish and one Norwegian, Icelandic or Lichtenstein entity eligible according to this Guide.

 Other than eligible partners are allowed to participate in the project on their own funding.
 All entities shall comply with the principle of equal opportunities and non-discrimination, including accessibility for people with disabilities and the principle of equality between women and men.